-Care of the jet unit paintwork:-All castings on the jet unit are of Silicon - Aluminium Alloy (LM6) which exhibits good resistance to salt water corrosion.
+Care of jet unit paintwork:-All Castings on the jet unit are of Silicon-Aluminium Alloy (LM6) which exhibits good resistance to salt water corrosion.

-Do not use copper oxide based anti-fouling paints.
+Anti Fouling Paints Do not use Copper Oxide based anti-fouling paints.
 Do not paint over the anodes.